readysettech/handbook/handbook/values/index.html.md

 We give people agency to focus on what they think is most beneficial.
 If a meeting doesn't seem interesting and someone's active participation is not critical to the outcome of the meeting, they can always opt to not attend, or during a video call they can work on other things if they want.
 Staying in the call may still make sense even if you are working on other tasks, so other peers can ping you and get fast answers when needed.
 This is particularly useful in multi-purpose meetings where you may be involved for just a few minutes.

 ##### Write promises down
 Agree in writing on measurable goals.
-Within the company we use [OKRs](/company/okrs/) for that.

 ##### Growth mindset
 You don't always get results and this will result in criticism from yourself and/or others.
 We believe our talents can be developed through hard work, good strategies, and input from others.
 We try to hire people based on [their trajectory](https://hbr.org/2016/01/what-having-a-growth-mindset-actually-means).